 I made these easy graduation cupcakes for a friend who wanted the cupcakes for her cousin’s graduation party.

-She initially wanted the cupcakes with typical graduation motifs such as graduation caps or graduation scrolls.
+She initially wanted the graduation cupcakes with typical graduation motifs such as graduation caps or graduation scrolls.

 But the problem was, she requested for these a day before the party.
 There was no way I could complete the 3d graduation caps or scroll fondant toppers in time for the party so I suggested something simpler.
 I suggested her to use stars as the toppers.
 Stars may not be a typical graduation themed cupcake topper idea, but it is still symbolic for graduation.

-She agreed and I set on making the cupcakes.
+She agreed and I set on making the graduation cupcakes.

 How I Made This Easy Graduation Cupcakes

-Cupcakes in your favourite flavour.
-My friend requested for chocolate cupcakes so I baked the cupcakes using my chocolate cupcake recipe.
+- Cupcakes in your favorite flavor.
+My friend requested chocolate cupcakes so I baked the cupcakes using my chocolate cupcake recipe.

 And here is how I put the cupcakes together: